Food Service Establishments & Compliance

 Grease interceptors separate and hold FOG (fats, oils, and grease) while allowing wastewater to flow through.
 All interceptors must be regularly maintained and inspected to ensure optimal performance.
 FSEs (Food Service Establishments) are responsible for this maintenance and for preventing FOG discharge into the sewer system.
 Grease interceptors come in all different sizes and shapes, but there are three types of grease interceptors

-• Gravity Grease Interceptors- Found in ground or in Parking Garages usually
+• Gravity Grease Interceptors- Found usually outside in the ground or in Parking Garages

-• Hydromechanical Flow-based Grease Interceptors (grease traps)- Found inside kitchen usually
+• Hydromechanical Flow-based Grease Interceptors (grease traps)- Found usually inside the kitchen

 How often should I clean my grease interceptor?